coastalwhite/intro-power-analysis/src/aes/automate.md

 > **What will this section cover?**
 >
-> * Automatically selection which sub-key is optimal
+> * Automatically selecting which sub-key suits best
 > * Cracking all sub-keys

 In this section we are going to expand upon the [previous